Midseason grades: Miami’s starting lineup

 As February approaches, here are the TMH grades for UM’s starting lineup:

-Ja’Quan Newton – Senior – Guard
+Ja’Quan Newton, Senior, Guard

 Newton’s stats look quite different from last season, when he was one of the Hurricanes’ primary scorers.
 His scoring averages have dipped from 13.5 points per game to 8.5, his field-goal percentage is down and his three-point efficiency is less than half of what it was in 2016-2017.